Henna Leaves

 40 customers are viewing this product

-How Henna leaves is known in your area?
+How are Henna leaves known in your area?

 • In Punjabi Hinna, Mehndi, Nakrize, Panwar; in Sindhi Mendi; in Marathi Henne, Mendie; in Gujarati Medi, Mendi; in Bengal Mehedi, Mehndi, Shudi.